Omeprazole/clarithromycin/amoxicillin (By mouth)

 - Iron supplement

-- Medicine to treat heart rhythm problems (including digoxin, disopyramide, quinidine)
+- Medicine to treat heart rhythm problems (including disopyramide, quinidine)

-- Medicine to treat HIV/AIDS (including atazanavir, nelfinavir, saquinavir)
+- Medicine to treat HIV infection (including atazanavir, nelfinavir, saquinavir)

 - Statin medicine (including lovastatin, simvastatin)